Rassilon: Conception and development

 The seal of Rassilon.
 Named after Rassilon, the seal is often used as a way to visually identify Time Lords.

 Rassilon was first introduced by name in the 1976 serial The Deadly Assassin, being created by writer Robert Holmes.
 Despite the character Omega previously having served as a mythical figure in Time Lord society, the serial introduces Rassilon and has him take over much of Omega's mythic role within the series.
 Though later spin-off media expanded on the relationship between the two, the change has been considered to be a retcon within the lore of the series.
 The character's later appearance in "The Five Doctors" was written by Terrance Dicks, who imitated Holmes's writing style and implied a dark, sinister past of Rassilon that expanded on what information was revealed about him in The Deadly Assassin.
 For the character's physical appearance, it was initially planned for Rassilon to be portrayed by actor Charles Grey, but this was changed to being played by Richard Mathews, a friend of the episode's director Peter Moffatt, who had a deep voice.
-Rassilon's depiction in this episode as a disembodied apparition left Rassilon's status following "The Five Doctors" unclear, with many involved with the show giving differing responses, with some stating he was alive, others stating he was a projection or hologram and others stated Rassilon had died and was later revived.
+Rassilon's depiction in this episode as a disembodied apparition left Rassilon's status following "The Five Doctors" unclear, with many involved with the show giving differing responses: some stated he was alive, others stated he was a projection or hologram, and others stated that Rassilon had died and was later revived.
 Dicks, who wrote the episode, wrote in Doctor Who Magazine that Rassilon has "gone to a higher plane where he's a benevolent being who can, if he feels it's a big enough crisis, intervene".

 For the two-part episode "The End of Time", the unnamed Lord President in the original draft of the episode was decided to be depicted as Rassilon in its final draft.
 Actor Timothy Dalton portrayed the role of Rassilon.
 According to director Rachel Talalay, it was planned for Dalton to return to the role of Rassilon in "Hell Bent", but due to Dalton being unavailable, Donald Sumpter portrayed the part instead, with the change in actor being explained to be the result of regeneration.
 Sumpter was initially unaware of the role's importance within the show's mythos, and researched the part online and via watching Dalton's performance in "The End of Time".